tardate/LittleArduinoProjects/Kinetics/StepperMotors/28BYJ48/README.md

 ![28BYJ48_windings](./assets/28BYJ48_windings.png?raw=true)

-However, this may be a bit confusing as it doesn't really represents how the windings energise the poles/teeth of the stator.
+However, this may be a bit confusing as it doesn't really represent how the windings energize the poles/teeth of the stator.
-Specifically (at least on the motor unit I have) the clockwise activation sequence: Blue -> Pink -> Yellow -> Orange.
+Specifically (at least on the motor unit I have) the clockwise activation sequence is: Blue -> Pink -> Yellow -> Orange.

 This translates to a full-step sequence: